ISO Certification in India: Everything About Certification

 Purpose

-To standardise process quality, safety, and efficiency
+To standardize process quality, safety, and efficiency

 To certify product safety and quality for Indian consumers